powerflo/ImmobilienScout24Distances/README.md

 # ImmobilienScout24Distances
-Distances and durations for ImmobilienScout24.de
+Distances and durations for ImmobilienScout24.de.
+The extension shows the distance and duration to the locations important to you by bicycle (short distances), car (long distances) or public transport.

 ## Installation